-I was born and raised in Iowa, and had an early love of drawing, reading and writing, but art was more fun.
-This is how life decisions are made.
-I received a BFA from the University of Iowa, then pursued a career in illustration, graphic design, and art direction in Sweden — after pursuing a boyfriend there first — working freelance, for the daily newspaper Sydsvenska Dagbladet, and IKEA.
-After nearly a decade, I made another fairly ridiculous transatlantic move to New York City, eventually working for Macy’s, Sotheby’s, Seth Godin Productions and numerous free-lance clients.
+I was born and raised in Iowa, earned a BFA in drawing and design from the University of Iowa, then pursued a career in Sweden — after pursuing a boyfriend there first — working freelance, then on staff at the daily newspaper Sydsvenska Dagbladet, and IKEA.
+After a decade, I made another fairly ridiculous transatlantic move to New York City, eventually working for Macy’s, Sotheby’s, Seth Godin Productions, Clickspring Design, and numerous free-lance clients.

-Eventually, I reengaged with writing and began raising children (not the best combo.)
-I authored/co-authored/designed three books between 1997 and 2000, and received an MFA in Creative Writing from Goddard College in 2009.
-My thesis project, The Stockholm Octavo (historical fiction set in late 18th century Sweden) was published by Ecco Press in 2012 and translated to 14 languages.
-The novel was an Indie Next selection, New York Times Book Review Editor’s Choice, and received starred reviews in Kirkus, Publisher’s Weekly, Booklist and Library Journal.
+Eventually, I got serious about writing and received an MFA from Goddard College in 2009.
+My thesis project, The Stockholm Octavo was published by Ecco Press in 2012 and translated to 14 languages.
+The novel was a New York Times Book Review Editor’s Choice, Indie Next selection, and received starred reviews in Kirkus, Publisher’s Weekly, Booklist and Library Journal.
 It was listed in Kirkus Reviews Best Fiction for 2012, a grant recipient from the American Scandinavian Society, and a 2013 winner of the Washington Irving Book Award for Fiction.